BWibo/3dcitydb-mkdocs/docs/3dcitydb/appearance-module.md

       if it duplicates the first to close the ring.
     - Texture coordinates must be listed in the same order as the corresponding ring coordinates of the surface.
     - Every surface must have texture coordinates for its exterior ring.
-If the surface has interior rings, texture coordinates must also be provided for each interior ring.
+If the surface has interior rings, texture coordinates must also be provided for each interior ring, following the same order in which the rings appear in the surface.

 ### Assigning textures through linear transformations